8 steps to make you remember origins and insertions and pass your anatomy exam first time!

 If you doubt yourself, you will find it much harder to access your visual memory – its about positivity and staying calm … and that will get you success (i promise)

-Have a go using the example above with the latissimus dorsi, and then try it again with another muscle.
+Have a go using the example above with the latissimus dorsi, and then try it again using the Gluteus Maximus Flashcard from our Muscle Memory Sprint 50 Flashcards.
 Get your schedule sorted and get started on each of the muscles!

 Dedicated to your learning